High Flyers (film): Reception

-Although the film is one of the team's lesser efforts, reviewers at the time of the film's release gave Wheeler and Woolsey credit for rising above the script.
+Although the film is generally considered one of the team's lesser efforts, reviewers at the time gave Wheeler and Woolsey credit for rising above the script.
 Harrison's Reports: "Entertainment strictly for the Wheeler and Woolsey fans.
 Everyone concerned tries hard, but they cannot do much with the poor material given them."
 Motion Picture Herald: "Comedy that provokes laughter, even though some of it in action, situations, dialogue, and effects is quite ridiculous, is the dominating quality.
 As hokum is concentrated upon, High Flyers measures up as a satisfactory audience picture."
 Film Daily: "It is all riotous nonsense, but the comics score with some laughable gags and business, and Lupe Velez proves herself a real comedienne, and very delightful."

 TV Guide in a later one-star review of High Flyers was less than kind: "A barely passable Wheeler-Woolsey effort in which the comic pair pose as flyers and find themselves in the center of a jewel-smuggling ring.
 When the gang of thieves take to the air, they are dim-wittedly nabbed by the amateur pilots.
-You've seen it all before, and for the last time with this comedy team--Woolsey died about a year after this film's release."
+You've seen it all before, and for the last time with this comedy team – Woolsey died about a year after this film's release."